kuhanw/seq2seq/README.md

   - Implement anti-language model to increase the diversity of the decoder inference responses (Marsan Ma has a version implemented here: https://github.com/Marsan-Ma/tf_chatbot_seq2seq_antilm)
   - Clean up API code to use frozen models instead of restoring from checkpoint
   - Clean up notebooks
+  - Clean up text preprocessing code

+### References and Readings

+- https://github.com/ematvey/tensorflow-seq2seq-tutorials, these jupyter notebooks are what got me started when I was starting from zero and not knowing anything about Tensorflow or seq2seq.
+Note the final advance implementation with attention is using the old Tensorflow 1.0 API.
+- A more fleshed out and advance implementation in Tensorflow 1.3 which I based my implementation on.
+Reverse engineering this code really helped me understand the core mechanics and syntax of Tensorflow, https://github.com/JayParks/tf-seq2seq.
+- A still more advance implementation with more bells and whistles, https://github.com/Marsan-Ma/tf_chatbot_seq2seq_antilm.